The Society of the Rusting TARDIS

 The first organized (as far as I know) meeting of "Doctor Who" fans in Seattle took place on June 22, 1985 in the basement of a building on Westlake to watch camera copies of the 22nd season.
 Nancy Hewes baked a cake in the shape of a Dalek and told me if I didn't start a club soon, she would.
 A few months later, Ron Katz came through Bellingham with one of his "Doctor Who Fan Club of America" events and I put up posters announcing a new club forming on August 28, 1985 at the downtown Seattle public library.
 Over 60 people turned out as a result, and we named the club and I was chosen President.
 The following month we showed our first video: a camera copy of "An Unearthly Child."
 In November the club helped me make my second "Doctor Who" video, "Visions of Utomu."

 Meetings were soon moved to the Rendezvous Restaurant in Bell Town for nearly a year, and quickly expanded to twice a month on the second and fourth Wednesdays.
-After a brief move to Andy's Diner in 1986, we moved to the Shakey's Pizza at Pier 70, to the Shakey's Pizza on Aurora Avenue for several years, then Round Table Pizza in Mountlake Terrace, and finally to the Round Table in the U District.
+After a brief move to Andy's Diner in 1986, we moved to the Shakey's Pizza at Pier 70, to the Shakey's Pizza on Aurora Avenue for several years, then Round Table Pizza in Mountlake Terrace, then spent many years at the Round Table in the U District.
 Socials were introduced on alternate Tuesdays in April 1991.

-To maintain my sanity (and to be fair), I do not make copies of my tapes or loan them out.
-I am, however, open to trading if you've got something I need.
-Or you could invest in a multi-standard VCR and find a trading partner in the UK....
+To maintain sanity (and to be fair), we usually do not make copies of programs or loan them out.
+If you are desperate, you could invest in a multi-standard VCR and find a trading partner in the UK...

 The Emerald City Androgums are a Seattle-based Dr. Who appreciation group.
 For information, contact Eric or Laura Gjovaag at tiktok@eskimo.com and tegan@eskimo.com, respectively).